jasonblett/Klicky/README.md

 ## Changes to This Policy

 If this policy changes in a future version, the updated date above will reflect that.
-Changes will only ever reflect improvements to clarity or updates to app functionality — we will never introduce data collection without updating this policy and re-submitting to the App Store.
+Changes will only ever reflect improvements to clarity or updates to app functionality — we will never introduce data collection without updating this policy and re-submitting to the App Store or Google Play.

 ---